 You can receive workers’ compensation benefits regardless of why you were injured on the job or who was at fault.
 What’s relevant is that you were injured in the course and scope of your employment.

 Ideally, your employer will accept responsibility for your work-related injury or illness and begin paying you the workers’ compensation benefits you are entitled to under the law.
 But when your employer denies your claim or does not pay you the benefits you believe you are legally entitled to, a Trollinger Law – experienced workers’ compensation lawyer can help you to pursue a claim to seek the benefits you deserve.

-Charles County workers’ compensation attorney Matt Trollinger has helped injured people throughout Maryland to successfully pursue claims for the workers’ compensation benefits they need and deserve.
+Charles County workers’ comp attorney Matt Trollinger has helped injured people throughout Maryland to successfully pursue claims for the workers’ compensation benefits they need and deserve.
 Contact us today to schedule a free consultation with our workers’ comp lawyer near you to discuss your rights and options and to learn more about the benefits you may be entitled to.

 What Do Maryland Workers’ Compensation Benefits Cover?

 In Maryland, if you have a claim for a work-related injury that is accepted by your employer or is found “compensable” by the Maryland Workers’ Compensation Commission, you will be entitled to workers’ compensation benefits.